ggthedev/resflash/README.md

 ## Downloads

 - The latest stable source can be found in the [resflash master branch](https://github.com/bconway/resflash) on GitHub.
 Resflash always supports the two currently-supported releases of OpenBSD, starting with 5.7.
-A [zip download](https://github.com/bconway/resflash/archive/master.zip) is also available.
+A [.zip download](https://github.com/bconway/resflash/archive/master.zip) is also available.
 - Premade -stable images are available at [http://stable.rcesoftware.com/pub/resflash](http://stable.rcesoftware.com/pub/resflash).
 Versions are available for amd64 and i386, each with VGA or com0 console.
-Both .img and .fs files, for installs and upgrades, are available.
+Both .img and .fs files, **for installs and upgrades**, are available.
 - Sets from the -stable branch are available at [http://stable.rcesoftware.com/pub/OpenBSD](http://stable.rcesoftware.com/pub/OpenBSD) for amd64 and i386.
 These are not (yet) built in an automated fashion, but should be updated shortly after an errata notice.

 ## Usage